Darius-Wattimena/App/README.md

 Removed alot of unnecessary code.

 TO-DO:

 -Add pie chart.

--Function to make your own Charts
+-Function to make your own Charts.